ThomasMuetterties/Mech105/README.md

-# Mech105 Algorithms of Numerical Methods
+# Algorithms for Numerical Methods
 ## Description
 This repository contains Algorithms for Numerical Methods created during the class Mech105.